Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 #### Bend Space

 This prayer grants the supplicant a single Arcane Scroll, a Song of Home.
-I believe it will also grant a single scroll to the worshipper's allies, allowing them to escape, as well.
+I believe it will also grant a single scroll to the worshiper's allies, allowing them to escape, as well.

 #### Arcane Scrolls